ARM9/arm-syntax-vim/README.md

 ```
 au BufNewFile,BufRead *.s,*.S set filetype=arm " arm = armv6/7
 ```
-and/or put this line near the top or bottom of your assembly file(s):
+or add this line at the top or bottom of your assembly file(s):
 ```
 @ vim:ft=armv5
 ```